sebastianczech/iac-tld-devops/NOTES.md

 # Notes - Build infrastructure as a code (IaC) using test-later development (TLD) method

-My name is Sebastian Czech and welcome on my presentation about building IaC using TLD method, during which I want to present my thoughts and ideas how to write and test code for cloud deployments.
+Hi everyone.
+My name is Sebastian Czech and welcome on my presentation about building IaC using TLD method.
+Today I want to present my thoughts and ideas how to write and test code for cloud deployments.

 ## Agenda